hanielrolemberg/whatsappbot/readme.md

 ## Usage example

 Get in the directory folder (whatsappbot)
-If you are using Linux, get in the desired directory by using the command "cd + directory .
+If you are using Linux, get in the desired directory by using the command "cd + directory".

-Now, just start the .py file.
+Now, run the .py file.

 ```sh
 python3 app.py